A Note from Nate

 Why Nathan is running

-Nathan is running because this district does not need another candidate talking about problems.
-It needs someone who already knows how to fix them.
+Nathan is running because this district needs practical representation from someone who already knows how local government works.

-Going through cancer sharpened all of that in a more personal way.
-It changes what matters and leaves very little patience for systems that are careless, slow, or out of touch.
-Fifteen years in city, town, regional, and state government have shown Nathan how quickly bad decisions turn into higher costs and weaker services for the people who have to live with them.
-That is why this race matters now.
+Fifteen years in city, town, regional, and state government have shown him how quickly bad decisions turn into higher costs and weaker services for the people who have to live with them.

 “People can tell when someone is really in it for the work.
 That still matters, and it matters a lot in a district like this.”